priyanks25coder/hackathon2022/README.md

 ## Pitch (Solution):
 HireMe provides a One-Stop solution to Hiring Talent.
-HireMe has a very Simple and Beautiful UI divided into appropiate sections to handle all the levels of hiring, Right from the Job creation to the Interview Conducting State of Candidate.
+It has a very Simple and Beautiful UI divided into appropiate sections to handle all the levels of hiring, Right from the Job creation to the Interview Conducting State of Candidate.
-It also provides a skill based filtering search that can help to filter candidates based on relevant skills.
+It also provides a skill based filtering search that can help to filter candidates based on relevant

+A Deep Explaination with visual in provided in the UI Section.

 ## Sections of UI
 The main sections of the Product are as follows: